aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/manage-presentation/open-presentation/_index.md

 loadOptions.getBlobManagementOptions().setTemporaryFilesAllowed(true);
 loadOptions.getBlobManagementOptions().setMaxBlobsBytesInMemory(0L);

-Presentation pres = new Presentation("veryLargePresentation.pptx", loadOptions);
+$pres = new Java("com.aspose.slides.Presentation", "veryLargePresentation.pptx", loadOptions);
 try {
     // the huge presentation is loaded and ready to use, but the memory consumption is still low.
     // make any changes to the presentation.